Our Brands from France:

 Burgundy or Bourgogne in eastern France is a region where red and white wines are equally important.
 Probably more terroir-conscious than any other region, Burgundy is divided into the largest number of appellations of any French region.

-that are sometimes considered as separate regions are:
+Two parts of Burgundy that are sometimes considered as separate regions are:

 Beaujolais in the south, close to the Rhône Valley region, where mostly red wines are made in a fruity style that is usually consumed young.
 "Beaujolais Nouveau" is the only wine that can be legally consumed in the year of its production (Third week end of November)